rhysgs/PoeStrongbox/README.md

 * ~: npm install
 * ~: db-migrate up

+3: Build the clientside stuff

+* ~: gulp app

-3: Go into the 'leagues' database table and add the league you want to scan.
+4: Go into the 'leagues' database table and add the league you want to scan.
 The name of the league must match the league name in the query string used to fetch the data from poe.trade

 ---